Belgian Malinois

 General Appearance

-Height and Weight
+Height & Weight

 As for weight, males generally weigh between 60 and 80 pounds, while females tend to be lighter, weighing in at 40 to 60 pounds.

-Proportion and Substance
+Proportion & Substance

-A well-proportioned breed, the Belgian Malinois presents a square profile, with the body’s length from the point of the shoulder to the tip of the buttocks approximately equal to its height at the withers.
+A well-proportioned breed, the Belgian Malinois presents a square profile, with the body’s length, from the point of the shoulder to the tip of the buttocks, approximately equal to its height at the withers.
 The structure of the Malinois is typically solid without being heavy, showcasing a harmonious combination of muscle and bone in a carriage that is notably proud.

-Coat Texture, Colors, and Markings
+Coat Texture, Colors & Markings

-• Black Mask
+Markings: Black Mask

 Head

-Eyes: Almond-shaped and of medium size, the eyes of the Belgian Malinois are set slightly obliquely.
+• Eyes: Almond-shaped and of medium size, the eyes are set slightly obliquely.
 The color can range from brown to fawn, but should always harmonize with the coloration of the coat.

-Muzzle: The muzzle is straight and parallel to the top of the skull.
+• Muzzle: The muzzle is straight and parallel to the top of the skull.
 It tapers gently to the nose without being snipey.

-Bite: The Malinois possesses strong white teeth that meet in a scissors bite.
+• Bite: The Belgian Malinois possesses strong white teeth that meet in a scissors bite.
 The jaws are strong and exhibit great power.
 Overshot and undershot bites are unacceptable in this hardworking herder, as are missing teeth.

 Tail